aanya-2427/moviemash/README.md

 ### Search

-  After logging in, a search input appers where one can search the desired movie from the auto-generated list of movies according to the typed letters.
+ After logging in, a search input appears where one can search the desired movie with the autocomplete feature and get all the information like title,genres,release etc about that movie..

 <img src="ReadMe_images/ss3.png" alt="Search Window" width="700"/>